 Out of my 5 Year Goals I have actually accomplished a variation of both of them in the last year.

 I have been a guest speaker at multiple events in the last year, mostly talking about business and entrepreneurship but this October I will be giving a talk on audio equipment and processing for podcasters at the yearly Ten West conference in Tucson.
 It’s like our version of SXSW and I am honored to share my expertise with up and coming podcasters.

-I never went on tour with The Long Wait but I reached the goal of touring the United States this year when I joined Laura and the Killed Men on bass guitar.
+I never went on tour with The Long Wait but I reached the goal of touring the United States this year when I joined on bass guitar.
 We’ve toured twice this year, through the Southwest (check!) and through Alaska, where I’m currently writing this post from.

 My lifetime goals have not been reached of course.
 If I could’ve reached them in a year they wouldn’t really qualify as being lifetime goals.
 However, I have started marketing my small recording studio more aggressively and teamed up with a friend of mine to offer affordable recording packages to local bands.
 We’ve done quite a few sessions this year so I’m at least one step closer to my lifetime achievement goals.

 Now that I’ve reached some of my goals I should set new ones to replace what I’ve accomplished.
 I believe that you need to have a healthy balance of continuous improvement and present-day enjoyment.
 If you’re constantly looking forward to the next thing you’ll never actually enjoy the achievements you’ve made.

 That said, here are some of the goals I’m setting for myself to replace the ones I’ve already accomplished.
 I have more than two goals at a time and they consist of a mix of personal, professional and musical goals but for the sake of brevity I’ll only mention two for each time interval.

 - Record two new EPs of my own music